LD8/react-image-upload-manipulate/process_journal.md

 2. after which user can zoom in/out and crop the image
 3. 3 buttons (corresponding to zoom in, zoom out and crop) should be built on a floating tool bar

+Note: eventually, I realise that with one function - cropping the image, it is sufficient to zoom in/out.
+Therefore, no need the above point 2 and 3.
+However, the other steps should be followed.

 There should be a frontend to upload, display and manipulate the image as well as a backend service to receive and retrieve the image.

 ## Backend